-In 2017 the Sunderland Trust changed its charitable object of recovering Short Sunderland Mk 1 T9044 that served with No 201 Sqn to reflect the changing role highlighting Pembroke Dock’s heritage.
+In 2017 the Heritage Trust changed its charitable object of recovering Short Sunderland Mk 1 T9044 that served with No 201 Sqn to reflect the changing role highlighting Pembroke Dock’s heritage.

 Our purpose is to share the story of Pembroke Dock’s, past, present and future – using the stories of its people and our collections in order to engage, inspire and encourage learning.